-Music In Motion is a highly select choir whose members are chosen on the basis of musicianship, vocal quality, dance skills, and a desire to achieve high performance standards.
+Music In Motion is a highly select choir whose members are chosen based on musicianship, vocal quality, dance skills, and a desire to achieve high performance standards.
 Music In Motion is open to female students in grades 10-12, and male students in grades 9-12.
 The choir performs music from all periods with special emphasis being placed on the more difficult classical literature and highly customized show choir music.
 They perform at all school concerts as well as festivals, contests, and other special events.
 Membership is by audition in February.
-Fee: \$8
+Fee: \$10